twVolc/PyCamPermanent/README.md

 >
 > scikit-image
 >
 > If using iFit for spectrometer analysis must clone iFit repo from https://github.com/benjaminesse/iFit.
-Clone to pycam/doas folder
+> Clone to pycam/ folder.
+I also cloned the light_dilution branch to ifit_ld.
+If this remaisn saved in pycam then no installation is needed for new users
 > tqdm (for ifit)
+> shapely (for light diluiton correction of ifit)